perennialAutodidact/Python/compile_scss/compile_scss_pypi/README.md

 # Compile SCSS

+v0.2.0

 A CLI utility for compiling multiple SCSS files into a single CSS file to avoid linking a million CSS files within a project.
+Compile SCSS utilizes Click to construct its CLI interface.

 ## Usage